This list sets out defined terms that are used in the portal and the FAQ documents.

 - any person whose ordinary business activities involve carrying on the controlled activity to which the communication relates (this includes investment trust companies; companies which provide venture capital; large companies which have a corporate treasury function; other persons who carry on an activity such as dealing in, arranging or advising on investments but who do not require authorisation because of an exclusion in the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 and professional firms who are exempt under the Financial Services and Markets Act 2000); and

-- this also includes persons acting in their capacity as directors, officers or employees of (a) to (d) set out above.
+It also includes persons acting in their capacity as directors, officers or employees of any of the above.

 A person entering into the CLA in order to make a Loan to the Investee Company.
 Each Investor entering into the Loan (other than the Future Fund) must be an Eligible Investor.